Getting Started with Mastodon

 Q: I have seen some posts that are longer than 500 characters, how is this possible?

 A: Mastodon has a default character value for posts at 500 characters.
-Instance admins can change this value as they see fit.
+Server admins can change this value as they see fit.
 On Pleroma (Alternative software), the default character limit is 5000.
 Users may be using tools and plugins to post large posts.

-• An example of this would be WordPress using the ActivityPub plugin which allows users to post full-length blog posts on the Fediverse.
+• An example of this would be WordPress using the ActivityPub plugin, which allows users to post full-length blog posts on the Fediverse.

 Additional Resources